StuartCox3107/street-art-at-home/README.md

 ### Open issues

 - Styling of the Django admin page.
 I have not been able to correct this and the Django admin page is very basic in looks.
-The functionality is 100% present however.
+The functionality is 100% present however and I took the decision to leave as is.

 ### [Top of page](#top)
 ---